ryankillian/aesop-gpt/README.md

 To deploy to Vercel:

 - In `Project Settings`, change `output folder` in `Build and Output Settings` from `public` to `build`.
-- The site is continuously deployed on [Vercel](https://aesops-insights.vercel.app/).
+- The site is continuously deployed on [Vercel](https://aesops-insights.vercel.app/)

-Certainly!
-Here's a section you can add to your `README.md` to inform users or developers about the integration of Vercel Web Analytics and Google Search Console in your site:

 ## Analytics & Search Console Integration